Bill Gates

 Bill Gates Now

 In 2020, Bill Gates' forecasts regarding the most lethal threat to humanity came to pass.
-For several years, he repeatedly warned of a potential pandemic that could claim millions of lives.
+For years, he repeatedly warned of a potential pandemic that could claim millions of lives.
 Ironically, conspiracy theorists accused Gates himself of orchestrating the global coronavirus outbreak, alleging his support for global vaccination demonstrated vested interests in widespread illness.

 Bill Gates nowadays